Peap0ds-23/Portfolio-main/README.md

- This is my Portfolio Website,made using HTML CSS and JAVASCRIPT.I will be making further changes in this and your contribution is appreciated.
+ This is my portfolio website crafted using HTML, CSS, and JavaScript that highlights my work and accomplishments.